turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

     * Same subdomain: `today.turing.io` cannot access data stored from `turing.io`
     * Same protocol: no mixing http and https
     * Same port: `localhost:3000` cannot access data stored on `localhost:8080`
+* localStorage can be vulnerable to XSS attacks (cross-site scripting) because the data is accessible to JavaScript (i.e. scripts can be run from localStorage).
+You need to escape and encode all untrusted data that can be set in localStorage.

 ## Firebase: Cloud-hosted Database